Wilton Manors: South Florida’s Most Famous Gayborhood

 It began about the time DeRosa first moved there, about the time Georgie’s Alibi, the first major gay bar, opened in a boarded-up bank branch up the block from where To The Moon now stands.

 More Gay and Lesbian establishments followed.
-The city now is home to the Pride Center, a community center that hosts “safe-space” meeting groups, activities and support for the LGBT community in Florida; the annual Stonewall Pride Festival and Parade, which attracts some 30,000 people yearly; and the expanded Stonewall National Museum — Wilton Manors Gallery, an LGBT-focused cultural institution with historic artifacts, digital archives, and visual exhibits aimed at promoting understanding.
+The city now is home to the Pride Center, a community center that hosts “safe-space” meeting groups, activities and support for the LGBTQ community in Florida; the annual Stonewall Pride Festival and Parade, which attracts some 30,000 people yearly; and the expanded Stonewall National Museum — Wilton Manors Gallery, an LGBTQ-focused cultural institution with historic artifacts, digital archives, and visual exhibits aimed at promoting understanding.

 The curving sweep of Wilton Drive is lined with cleverly — some might say, suggestively — named establishments proudly displaying their rainbow flags, figuratively and literally.